aws/chalice/docs/source/tutorials/cdk.rst

   $ python3 -m pip install "chalice[cdkv2]"

-**Note:** Please use CDK version 2, according to `Working with the AWS CDK in Python Doc <https://docs.aws.amazon.com/cdk/v2/guide/work-with-cdk-python.html>`__, support for CDK version 1 ended entirely on June 1, 2023.
+**Note:** Please use CDK version 2, support for CDK version 1 ended on June 1, 2023.
+See
+`Working with the AWS CDK in Python Doc <https://docs.aws.amazon.com/cdk/v2/guide/work-with-cdk-python.html>`__ for more information.

 You're now ready to create your first Chalice and CDK application.